cbrnr/sigviewer/doc/source/using_adapting_signal_view.rst

 Hide Channels
 ^^^^^^^^^^^^^

 Individual channels can be hidden.
-This is done by ri